 PBS, pH 7.2, 0.09% sodium azide, 1% BSA

 May be stored at 4°C for short-term only.
-For long-term storage and to avoid repeated freezing and thawing, add sterile 40-50% glycerol, aliquot and store at -20°C. Aliquots are stable for at least 12 months at -20°C. Sensitive to light.
+For long-term storage and to avoid freeze-thaw cycles, add sterile 40-50% glycerol, aliquot and store at -20°C. Aliquots are stable for at least 1 year at -20°C. Protect from light.

 CD247 / CD3 Zeta is T-cell receptor zeta, which together with T-cell receptor alpha/beta and gamma/delta heterodimers, and with CD3-gamma, -delta and -epsilon, forms the T-cell receptor-CD3 complex.
 The zeta chain plays an important role in coupling antigen recognition to several intracellular signal-transduction pathways.
 Low expression of the antigen results in impaired immune response.
 Two alternatively spliced transcript variants encoding distinct isoforms have been found for this gene.